 I’ve just bought a 2011 FJ.
 123,000km on the clock.
 Traded in my 3.6 Rubicon on it.
 Couldn’t be happier and I really loved the Jeep.

-If you plan on modifying the FJ with bigger tires, lifts, and roof racks, you can expect those figures to plummet even further.
-So you’ve been warned.
+- If you plan on modifying the FJ with bigger tires, lifts, and roof racks, you can expect those figures to plummet even further.

 Then again, people who buy these vehicles, don’t exactly do it for frugal fuel consumption.